veltzer/demos-build-gradle/exercises/08_two_tasks_with_dependencies.md

 folder that they both will work on.

-You need to decide to how to pass this parameter to both tasks.
+You need to decide to how to pass this parameter to both tasks. several options:
-	(two options: either a parameter to the class constuctor or closure?)
+- actually have a constructor and pass a parameter to it
+- pass the parameters to task creation function and from there to task field
+- just pull the parameters from the closure

 Task number 1:
 recursively traverse the source folder and output a file called "line_numbers.txt"